Sheaf-Theoretic Stratification Learning from Geometric and Topological Perspectives: Main Results

-\begin{definition}{ } A homogeneous $\Fcal$-stratification is \emph{minimal} if it is minimal with respect to the lexocographic order on homogeneous $\Fcal$-stratifications. \end{definition} There are several examples which illustrate the necessity of introducing \emph{minimal} homogeneous $\Fcal$-stratifications, rather than studying only coarsest homogeneous $\Fcal$-stratifications.
+We will use the preorder on the set of homogeneous $\Fcal$-stratifications to identify a unique stratification which is minimal in the preorder. \begin{definition}{ } We say that a stratification $\Xstrata$ is a \emph{minimal homogeneous $\Fcal$-stratification} if $\Xstrata\le \Xstrata'$ for every other homogeneous $\Fcal$-stratification $\Xstrata'$.
+In other words, a homogeneous $\Fcal$-stratification is \emph{minimal} if it is minimal with respect to the lexocographic order on homogeneous $\Fcal$-stratifications. \end{definition} There are several examples which illustrate the necessity of introducing \emph{minimal} homogeneous $\Fcal$-stratifications, rather than studying only coarsest homogeneous $\Fcal$-stratifications.
 Consider the simplicial complex $K$ illustrated in Figure \ref{fig:coarsest_nonunique}.
 Let $\mathcal{C}$ denote the constant sheaf on the corresponding $T_0$-space $X$ by assigning the one dimensional vector space $k$ to the star of each simplex $\sigma$, $\mathcal{C}(\str\sigma)=k$.
 For the restriction maps, $\mathcal{C}(\str(\tau)\subset\str(\sigma))$ is an isomorphism for each pair $\sigma<\tau$.
 Figure \ref{fig:coarsest_nonunique} shows that there are two coarsest homogeneous $\mathcal{C}$-stratifications of $X$.
 The stratification on the right side of Figure \ref{fig:coarsest_nonunique} is the minimal homogeneous $\mathcal{C}$-stratification.